 - Scoping – The first step in an exposure management program is, naturally, scoping the exposure.
 This is done by mapping the external attack surface and the risks associated with SaaS and software supply-chain.
 It requires a collaboration between the business and the security functions to define (or refine, in later iterations) what is mission-critical, high value, or sensitive, and the business objectives to support it.

-- Discovery – consists of mapping the infrastructure, network, applications, and sensitive data assets, to find misconfigurations, vulnerabilities, and another tech/logic/process flaws and classify their respective risk.
+- Discovery – consists of mapping the infrastructure, network, applications, and sensitive data assets, to find misconfigurations, vulnerabilities, and other tech/logic/process flaws and classify their respective risk.

 - Prioritization – CTEM advocates evaluating the likelihood of exploitability – with or without regard to compensating controls – as the basis to grade their relative importance.
 Where the exploitability likelihood is low, the security gap is scored as a low priority and could be postponed if sufficient remediation resources are unavailable.

 - Validation – Launch simulated or emulated attacks on the previously identified exposures to evaluate the efficacy of existing defenses, and validate that the immediate response and remediation are adequate, making sure to leverage initial foothold gains to test the attacker’s ability to exploit lateral movement routes to the critical assets.
 This stage requires using a large variety of techniques to assess the efficacy of both security controls and procedures.

 - Mobilization – Taking corrective measures and actions deriving from business implications of the validation’s outcomes.
 It is usually done manually and within the local context.
 As CTEM depends much on collaboration, the remediation operationalization is expected to be near-frictionless and generate comprehensive information formatted to optimize rescoping for the subsequent cycle.